yczhangsjtu/yczhangsjtu.github.io/notes/ZCash Code.md

 ## libzcash

 Libzcash is basically an implementation of the DAP scheme (modified version in the Zcash protocol specification), which does not concern the PoW or consensus protocols.
+The source code lies in the `zcash` subdirectory in `src`.

 Note the choice of elliptic curve of zcash.